santiher/python-helpscout-v2/README.md

 The client contains as little internal knowledge of the API as possible, mostly authentication, pagination and how are objects returned.

+In order to handle pagination calls to API are done inside a generator.
+As a consequence, even post and deletes have to be "nexted" if using the *hit* method.

 ## Authentication

 In order to use the API you need an app id and app secret.

 More about credentials can be found in
 [helpscout's documentation](https://developer.helpscout.com/mailbox-api/overview/authentication/).

+## General use

+The general use is by instantiating a client and then hitting the API by doing `client.<endpoint>.<method>(<resource_id>, <params>)`.
+Where:

+* *Endpoint* is one of the endpoints defined in the API's documentation.
+* *Method* is one of get, post, patch, put or delete as defined in the API.
+* *Resource id* can be None or the id of the specific resource to access, update or delete.
+E.g.: a conversation id.
+* *Params* can be None, a string or a dictionary with the parameters to access in the get method or the data to send otherwise.

 ## Examples